thejamulator/Wounds/README.md

 ### Rotation

-Once a piece has been wounded, it is allowed to be rotated, which takes up that players turn the way any other move would.
+Once a piece has been wounded, it is allowed to be rotated, which takes up that player's turn the way any other move would.
 There are Rotate Left and Rotate Right buttons which are enabled when you select a wounded piece.

 ### Winning the Game